Ruse Airport

 Ruse Airport (Летище Русе), also known as Shtraklevo (Щръклево) after the village located to the north, is a general aviation airport located about 20 km south of the city of Ruse, Bulgaria.
 Ruse Airport is the only Bulgarian airport licensed for general purpose aviation but not licensed for international or domestic passenger services.
 Currently, the airport is used by private jets and hosts three hail-prevention airplanes used for anti-hail protection of Bulgaria and Southern Romania.

 History

 The airport was established in 1967 as a training site for pilots from the Bulgarian Air Force.
 The airport was named 11th Air Base "Shtraklevo" and equipped with Aero L-29 Delfin coming from Dolna Mitropoliya Airport.
 It was used by Balkan Bulgarian Airlines for its domestic flights to Sofia Airport, but with the end of the communist era in Bulgaria, domestic flights weren't profitable, due to lack of government funding.
 It served as a training base until 1998, when it ceased military operations and was finally abandoned in 1999.

+In 2021, GullivAir expressed interest in starting regular domestic flights to and from Sofia Airport using ATR 72-600 aircraft with a capacity of 70 seats.

+Research was done regarding passenger demand and the feasibility of opening this route, and it was concluded that 98% of travellers between Ruse and Sofia would benefit from a regular flight service as it would be way faster and more convenient than road or rail transport.

+About 2.6 million BGN (about 1.3 million EUR) were planned to be allocated by the Government of Bulgaria to do the required infrastructure investments needed to operate commercial flights, including repair of the runway, a new perimeter fence, a security system and the training of staff, and other costs.

+The goal was for flights to start in May 2022, but plans never finalized and GullivAir retired its small fleet of ATR 72 aircraft shortly after, due to low passenger numbers and not enough profits, shifting its focus on ACMI wet-leasing services to other airlines.

+A new bus line from Ruse to the airport would have opened if commercial flights had actually started, and Ruse Municipality had planned to undergo renovations on the abandoned terminal of the airport, while keeping its historic authenticity.